 Emissions from fossil fuel account for 65 percent of the world’s greenhouse gases, according to EPA.
 That makes transportation by gas or diesel vehicles something we should minimize, combine or eliminate if we want to slow climate change.
 Cities around the world are promoting some successful programs that people can utilize for their work commutes and weekend errands without burning gasoline.
 Continue reading “Top Seven Cities Around The World with Sustainable Alternatives for the Daily Commute”

 When many of us think about climate change, we place responsibility squarely on the shoulders of big industry.
-While it is true that our country’s fossil fuel power plants, manufacturing and transportation industries are the top greenhouse gas (GHG) contributors, it stands to reason that each individual American is also contributing on a micro scale.
+While it is true that our world’s fossil fuel power plants, manufacturing and transportation industries are the top greenhouse gas (GHG) contributors, it stands to reason that each individual is also contributing on some scale.
 Continue reading “6 Things You Might Be Doing Daily That Contribute to Climate Change”